SAP-samples/cloud-cap-samples/packages/bookshop/README.md

 ## Running With an S/4HANA Backend

-To run your app in non-mock mode you need an S/4HANA Cloud system and connect it to your SAP Cloud Platform.
-You can use the [SAP Cloud Platform Extension Factory](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/346864df64f24011b49abee07bbd79af.html) to automate parts of this task.
+To run your app in non-mock mode you need an SAP S/4HANA Cloud system and connect it to your SAP Cloud Platform.
+You can use the
+[SAP Cloud Platform Extension Factory](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/346864df64f24011b49abee07bbd79af.html) to automate parts of this task.
 You need to enable synchronous APIs as well as events that are sent whenever business partners are changed.

 To run the app locally, you need to create a `default-env.json` file in the `bookshop` folder containing the binding information (credentials of Enterprise Messaging as well as the destination to the business-partner service).